rubygems/bundler/README.md

 ### Contributing

 If you'd like to contribute to Bundler, that's awesome, and we <3 you.
 There's a guide to contributing to Bundler (both code and general help) over in [DEVELOPMENT](https://github.com/bundler/bundler/blob/master/DEVELOPMENT.md)

-### Support work on Bundler

-Bundler is developed entirely by a team of volunteers.
-If Bundler saves your company time and money, contribute to the [Bundler development fund on Gittip](http://www.gittip.com/bundler).
-Every dollar goes towards Bundler documentation, outreach, and development.